 We worked with the team at Palador to redesign the Bethany Community Church website.
 The church was 100 years old and growing rapidly, with five new neighborhood churches in recent years.
 With now thousands of members, and visitors coming to the site looking for multiple meeting locations—our site was outdated and those new locations were feeling more and more isolated.

 Details were hard to find and information was difficult to sort through.
 The site redesign was just one effort to both distinguish and unite the church staff and separate congregations across our city, and to reflect a mantra of "one church many locations."

-The old site was not-responsive and location pages were hard to find, cluttered with graphics, and littered with small popup windows:
+The old site wasn't responsive and location pages were hard to find, cluttered with graphics and small popup windows.

-Our user research focused on analytics from our own database of members, analytics from our website and a stand-alone app that we maintained separately, as well as a survey of the congregation and interviews.
+Our user research focused on analytics from our own database of members (geography, age, program participation), our website traffic and a stand-alone app that we maintained separately from the website, as well as a survey of the congregation.

 We moved forward with three key users in mind:

 The sitemap required the most input from our senior leaders and in the end, it reflected our new organizational structure.
-Through it, we creating pathways users could easily navigate, both directly getting to what they needed, while also passively understanding more about how the church is organized as "one church in many locations."
+Through it, we created pathways users could easily navigate, both finding the information they needed, while also understanding more about how the church is organized as "one church in many locations."

-We united some content centrally (like Giving and About Us content) while offering a design system and structure for the content on location-based subpages.
+We united some content centrally (like Giving and About Us) while offering a design system and structure for the content on location-based subpages.

-This structure was a huge help later as we allocated content ownership and sections of the site to a half dozen administrative coordinators.
+This structure was a huge help later as we allocated content ownership on the site to a half dozen administrative coordinators.

 Next time, I would take the time to do more user-research through interviews and allow time for testing—with end users, not just our internal team.
 This would be especially valuable as it relates to how upcoming events appear on the site and allowing flexibility for subpages and groups.